kay-lambdadelta/multiemu/README.md

 ## MSRV

 Everything in this workspace will maintain the MSRV of debian sid.
 It will most likely compile with a few versions down, but this program is only actively tested on debian sid.

+## UI

+Note that the application being EGUI based is most likely a temporary arrangement, its just for prototyping EGUI is the least involved when writing a renderer